KevSunCL/KevSunCL.github.io/_pages/about.md

 <!-- ═══════════ CURRENT PROJECTS ═══════════ -->
 <h2 class="section-title">🚀 Current Projects</h2>

-I'm currently working on groundbreaking projects that combine **cognitive neuroscience** with **artificial intelligence** to understand how humans and machines process language:
+I'm currently working on projects that combine **cognitive neuroscience**, **artificial intelligence**, and **speech/language modeling** to understand how humans and machines process language:

-- Large Language Model reasoning and evaluation frameworks
+- Large Language Model reasoning and evaluation frameworks, including methods that separate prediction from contextual fit in model readouts
-- Cognitive computation models for brain-inspired AI
+- Cognitive computation models for brain-inspired AI, with a focus on how contextual compatibility shapes language processing
+- Sparse localization of Mandarin lexical tone representations in speech self-supervised learning models
-- Advanced statistical approaches to linguistic and cognitive data using GAMM and Bayesian methods
+- Advanced statistical approaches to linguistic, prosodic, and cognitive data using GAMM, Bayesian methods, and cross-domain model comparison
-- Cross-linguistic and multi-modal studies of affective computing
+- Cross-linguistic and multi-modal studies of affective computing, including how affect representation and expression decouple across alignment stages

 <!-- ═══════════ CONTACT CTA ═══════════ -->
 <div class="cta-box">